Environmental Guidance Documents

 ADOT is committed to maintaining and improving connectivity, where possible, within its infrastructure projects.
 ADOT incorporates wildlife crossings and tunnels as part of its wildlife connectivity mitigation measures to support plant and wildlife diversity.
 ADOT has been involved in the development of Arizona Wildlife Linkages Group, and has developed a linkages map to identify, maintain and improve connectivity.
 A review of the maps facilitates the determination of whether a project has any identified wildlife linkages within the project area.
 If linkages are present, the AGFD and adjacent tribes must be contacted for additional recommendations.

-EPG evaluates projects for impacts to protected native plants per the Arizona Native Plant Law, administered by the Arizona Department of Agriculture (AZDA).
+EPG evaluates projects for impacts to protected native plants per the Arizona Native Plant Law (Title 3: Agriculture, Chapter 7: Arizona Native Plants), administered by the Arizona Department of Agriculture (AZDA).
 There are five categories of protected plants in Arizona:

 - Highly Safeguarded (essentially endangered species)

 - Salvage Assessed (the common desert trees)

 - Harvest Restricted (firewood, bear grass, yucca)

 These plants are protected by law and cannot be removed from any lands without a permit from the AZDA.
 This applies to plants that are owned by a private entity or managed by a government agency.
 The ADOT Roadside Development Group has specific evaluation guidelines for native plant salvage and replanting.

 Project areas may also support invasive plant species.
 Invasive plants are introduced species that can thrive in areas beyond their natural range of dispersal.
 They are characteristically adaptable, aggressive and have a high reproductive capability.
 This combined with a lack of natural enemies often leads to a rapid spread of the species.
 The introduction of invasive plants causes or is likely to cause economic or environmental harm, or harm to human health.